-Judging by its ingredients alone, Dog Lovers Gold Dog Food looks like an above-average kibble.
+Based on its ingredients alone, Dog Lovers Gold Dog Food looks like an above-average dry product.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Dog Lovers Gold Dog Food is a grain-based kibble using a moderate amount of lamb and chicken meals as its main sources of animal protein, thus earning the brand 4 stars.
+Dog Lovers Gold is a grain-inclusive dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.